offsoc/onionprobe/README.md

     * [When an onion service lookup has failed at the first k HSDirs we tried, what are the chances it will still succeed?](https://gitlab.torproject.org/tpo/network-health/analysis/-/issues/28)
     * [Write a hidden service hsdir health measurer](https://gitlab.torproject.org/tpo/network-health/metrics/analysis/-/issues/13209)
     * [What's the average number of hsdir fetches before we get the hsdesc?](https://gitlab.torproject.org/tpo/core/tor/-/issues/13208)
-* [ ] To get the timings right, the tool should take care of the test frequency and just expose the metrics rather than having Prometheus scraping individual targets on Prometheus' schedule.
 * [ ] Authentication (if not done by a frontend proxy).
-* [ ] Review metrics names and types (use "elapsed" instead of "latency" etc).

 ### Enhancements